-As an alternative to Option 4, the forum proposed under Option 1 could consider registering the existing VB district networks as SCUs, with village banks either as branches or members.
-However, at present this would be a rather artificial construct.
-As they emerged, the district networks were not intended to be MFIs, but rather umbrella organizations with a mandate to provide guidance, monitoring and supervision for village banks within the network, albeit initially without formal approval.
-Of the existing two legal forms, SCUs (comprising village banks as founding members with equal votes) would be more appropriate than DTMFIs, which are controlled by share capital rather than individual or corporate members, which makes them more attractive to private investors.
-If district networks or a (as yet non-existent) network federation of Vientiane Capital should decide to establish a subsidiary for liquidity exchange and refinancing, an appropriate legal form for such an apex fund would have to be found.
+As an alternative to Option 4 the forum proposed under Option 1 might consider the registration of the existing district networks of village banks as SCUs, with village banks either as branches or members.
+However, at present this would be a rather artificial construct (a response to the imposition of regulation, rather than a demand-driven choice).
+The district networks as they emerged were not intended to be MFIs but umbrella organizations for guidance, monitoring and supervision of village banks within the network, albeit for the time being without formal approval by BOL.
+Of the existing two legal forms, SCU (comprising village banks as founding members with equal votes) would be more appropriate than DTMFI, which are controlled by share capital rather than individual or corporate members and would be more attractive to private investors.
+If district networks or a (as yet non-existing) network federation of Vientiane Capital should decide to establish a subsidiary for liquidity exchange and refinancing, an appropriate legal form for such an apex fund would have to be found.

 Recommendations.
-As the existing village bank networks are of recent origin, recommendations can only be procedural and exploratory:
+As the existing networks of village banks are of recent origin and as yet have not found official recognition by BOL, recommendations can only be procedural and exploratory:

-- The forum examines the feasibility of registering the VB district networks as SCUs and initiates the implementation of any recommendations it may have. - The forum examines the feasibility of apex funds as subsidiaries of the district network of an apex fund operated by a network federation at Vientiane Capital level and initiates the implementation of any recommendations it may have.
+- The forum examines the feasibility of registering the district networks of village banks as SCUs and initiates the implementation of its recommendations if any. - The forum examines the feasibility of apex funds as subsidiaries of the district network of an apex fund by a network federation at Vientiane Capital level and initiates the implementation of its recommendations if any.